-Climbing and access information for this peak is found on page 111.
+Climbing and access information for this peak is on Page 111.
 The book has the wrong elevation.
 The correct elevation is 8,180 feet.
 Updated January 2020

-Grass Mountains High Point (Peak 8180) is the highest point of the Grass Mountains Range and is located just south of Peak 8156 (Grassy Twin Peak) and Frog Lake.
-Interestingly, this peak is one of 14 Idaho peaks with an elevation of 8180 feet.
+Peak 8180 is the highest point of the Grass Mountains Range and is located just south of Peak 8156/Grassy Twin Peak and Frog Lake.
+Interestingly, this peak is one of 14 Idaho peaks with an elevation of 8,180 feet.
 See John Platt’s trip report linked below for additional information.
 John calls the peak Frog Mountain.
 USGS Hazard Lake

-The recommended route is a ridge traverse from the trail that crosses the Grass Mountains crest and can be easily accessed from the trail that leads to the lake.
+The recommended route is a ridge traverse from the trail that crosses the Grass Mountains Crest and can be easily accessed from the trail that leads to the lake.
 This trail leaves Hazard Lake Road 18.7 miles north of ID-55.
-See entry [(B)(1)(b)] on page 134 of the Climbing Guide, or the Hard Peak or Grassy Twin Peak pages for more details.
-The Frog Lake trail has not been maintained in years and is nearly impossible to follow.
+See [(B)(1)(b) on Page 134] or the Hard Peak or Grassy Twin Peak pages for more details.
+The Frog Lake Trail has not been maintained in years and is nearly impossible to follow.